 Over a longer period, employment growing faster in Quebec than in Ontario is one of the little-noticed economic stories of this millenium.
-Quebec's annualized average job growth of 1.2% has exceeded Ontario at 1.2% (2017 vs. 2001).
+Quebec's annualized average job growth of 1.3% has exceeded Ontario at 1.2% (2017 vs. 2001).
 Quebec ranked 4th among the provinces over this period behind Alberta (2.15%), BC (1.6%) and Saskatchewan (1.3%).
 The 3 westernmost provinces benefited from the oil and gas boom until 2014.

 Quebec's reputation as one of Canada's economic tortoises dates back to the last century.
 Quebec jobs rose at a 1.2% annualized rate over 25 years to 2001 from 1976 -- the year that the PQ was first elected.
 The PQ was in power for 16 years of this quarter-century period from 1976 to 2001.
 Quebec ranked 7th in Canada annualized average job growth.
 Alberta (2.6%), BC (2.4%) and Ontario (1.9%) were Canada's economic hares from 1976 to 2001.

-(Update July 2017) Employment data for the first half of 2017 show BC still out in front with 3.97% annual job growth vs. 2016 (not seasonally adjusted).
-Interesting that strong job growth did not save the BC Liberal government from a narrow defeat in the May 2017 election.
-PEI is in silver position at 3.3% (after a -2.2% loss in 2016), Quebec bronze at 2.3% and Ontario 4th at 1.3%.
-Alberta's job market is at least showing signs of stabilizing with total jobs up 0.7% (7th).
-Newfoundland is last with jobs down another -3.7% so far in 2017 as that province's economy suffers the double whammy of lower oil prices (since the recent highs of 2014) and a fiscal adjustment enforced by the bond market.
+(Update February 2018) Employment data for the first month of 2018 show BC still out in front with 3.1% annual job growth vs. 2017.
+(Data not seasonally adjusted.)
+PEI is in silver position at 3% and Ontario bronze at 2.2%.
+Quebec and Alberta are tied for 4th at 2%.
+Newfoundland remains last with jobs down another -1.2% so far in 2018 as that province's economy continues to suffer from the double whammy of lower oil prices (since the recent highs of 2014) and a fiscal adjustment enforced by the bond market.